Steven C. Quay, M.D., Ph.D.

-Mr. Remmel served as a director of the Company since February 2012.
+Mr. Remmel has served as a director of the Company since February 2012.
 He is currently a partner of the law firm Pryor Cashman LLP, located in New York City, where he chairs the Banking and Finance practice group.
 Mr. Remmel joined Pryor Cashman in 1988.
 His practice includes corporate and banking financings, issues relating to the Investment Company Act of 1940, and intellectual property and licensing issues, in particular in the biotechnology and biocosmeceutical areas.
+Mr. Remmel serves on the Board of Advisors of CytoDel, LLC, an early stage bio-pharmaceutical company developing products for bio defense, neurol drug delivery and aesthetic medicine.
 He was an associate of the law firm Reboul, MacMurray, Hewitt, Maynard & Kristol from 1984 to 1988, and began his legal career at Carter, Ledyard & Milburn, where he was an associate from 1979 to 1984.
 He was admitted to the New York bar in 1980 and is a member of the New York State Bar Association.
 He received his J.D. from the Washington & Lee University School of Law in 1979 and his B.A. from Princeton University in 1975.
 Mr. Remmel has been selected to serve on the Company’s Board of Directors because of his substantial experience as a corporate attorney advising biotechnology companies and his familiarity with the fiduciary duties and the regulatory requirements affecting publicly traded companies.